whleucka/hyper/README.md

 # Nebula

 ⭐ Nebula is a powerful PHP web framework inspired by the vastness and beauty of the cosmos.
-It provides developers with a flexible and extensible architecture to build custom web applications with ease.
-Also, Nebula blazingly fast 🚀
+- ✅ Provides developers with a flexible and extensible architecture to build custom web applications with ease.
+-

 👷 *Currently under development*

 ❌ **Not ready for production use**

 ### Features
+- [ ] Admin Backend: Coming soon.
-- [x] Modular Design: Nebula follows a modular approach, allowing you to organize your code into reusable and independent components.
+- [ ] Modular Design: Reusable and independent modules.
-- [x] Routing: Efficient routing system for handling URL mapping and request handling.
+- [x] Routing: <a href='https://github.com/libra-php/stellar-router'>StellarRouter</a> for handling URL mapping and request handling.
-- [x] Template Engine: Built-in template engine for easy and flexible view rendering.
+- [x] Templating: Built-in template engine support for easy and flexible view rendering.
-- [ ] Database Abstraction: Simplified database interactions with a built-in ORM (Object-Relational Mapping) layer.
+- [ ] Database Abstraction: Simplified database interactions with <a href='https://github.com/libra-php/galaxy-pdo'>GalaxyPDO</a>.
+- [ ] Migrations: coming soon.
 - [ ] Form Handling: Convenient form handling and validation capabilities.
-- [x] Security: Integrated security measures to protect against common web vulnerabilities.
+- [ ] Security: Integrated security measures to protect against common web vulnerabilities.
-- [x] Caching: Caching mechanisms to improve performance and optimize data retrieval.
+- [ ] Caching: Caching mechanisms to improve performance and optimize data retrieval.
-- [x] Error Handling: Comprehensive error handling and logging for efficient debugging.
+- [ ] Error Handling: Comprehensive error handling and logging for efficient debugging.

 ### Getting Started